Generic Name: oxymetazoline (OX-ee-MET-azz-oh-leen)

 Relieving redness in the eye caused by minor irritation.

-Oxymetazoline drops is a decongestant used in the eye.
+Oxymetazoline drops are a decongestant used in the eye.
 It works by narrowing the blood vessels in the eye, which helps you by relieving irritation.

 Do NOT use oxymetazoline drops if: